- Excluding Sitecore Items from Your Coveo Index

 - Avoid querying a search index to retrieve items.
 Use the Sitecore API to get items from the database.

 Exit your code early if a previous processor has already decided to exclude the item.
-Keep in mind that all the items that are not excluded by the crawling roots of your indexes are processed by each inbound filter processor.
-Hence for simple path-based filtering, it is best to modify the crawling roots (see Changing the Crawling Root of an Index).
+Keep in mind that all the items that aren’t excluded by the crawling roots of your indexes are processed by each inbound filter processor.
+Hence for simple path-based filtering, it’s best to modify the crawling roots (see Changing the Crawling Root of an Index).

-When using the Coveo Inbound Filter Pipeline instead of the Sitecore Inbound Filter Pipeline, all your indexes outside of Coveo will not be affected by exclusion processes.
+When using the Coveo Inbound Filter Pipeline instead of the Sitecore Inbound Filter Pipeline, all your indexes outside of Coveo won’t be affected by exclusion processes.

 Reduce the Number of Indexed Fields

 Logically, you want to have as little fields as possible in your index.
-It is best to only index the fields that are used by indexed items and leave out the others.
+It’s best to only index the fields that are used by indexed items and leave out the others.
 To choose which fields to index, Coveo for Sitecore uses the

 coveoIndexingGetFields pipeline (see Understanding the coveoIndexingGetFields and coveoIndexingGetTemplates Pipelines).

 IncludeFieldsFromConfigOnlyProcessoronly indexes fields that are specified in the configuration file (see Customizing the Indexing Parameters).
 It has both the advantage and the disadvantage of being very restrictive.
-If you use this processor, your content owners must be aware that the fields they add are not automatically added to the index.
+If you use this processor, your content owners must be aware that the fields they add aren’t automatically added to the index.

 IncludeTemplatesFromConfigOnlyProcessorstop the sequence, and no other fields are indexed.